Question about Disability

 I get such a great sense of satisfaction being able to give back to the community in this way.
 I know I’m making a difference to others with the work I’m doing, and because I’m able to pick and choose what I want to commit to, I am able to maintain my own health at the same time.
 I have plenty of time to rest so my Fibromyalgia stays under control, and if I’m not feeling well for some reason, I can always call into the meetings that I normally attend in person.

-I highly recommend looking into Volunteer work for anyone with Fibromyalgia as there are many ways you can assist others while still taking care of you.
+I highly recommend looking into Volunteer work for anyone with Fibromyalgia as there are many ways you can assist others while still taking care of yourself.
 Find something you are passionate about, and see if you can make it a part of your life.
-It helps get you out of the house, keeps you active and involved and helps others at the same time.
+It helps get you out of the house, keeps you active and involved, and helps others at the same time.
+Don’t know where to start?
+Here’s a website that may give you some direction.
+Sixty and Me

 I hope you find it as enjoyable as I do.